The Importance of Knowing How to Calculate a Mortgage

 That brings us to how mortgage interest works.
 Ready to do some light algebra?
 Neither am I, but let’s try it anyway.

-The Interest Part Is Easy
+The Interest Part Is Easy to Calculate

 A simple way to determine how much your interest payment is each month is to multiple your loan amount by the interest rate, and then divide by 12.